top of page

 Jan 315 min read

 By Viviana Cetola Life News Today, Reporter The Southern Common Market (Mercosur) and the European Union (EU) signed an association agreement Jan.
 17, 2026, presenting it as the culmination of nearly 25 years of negotiations and a major step toward reshaping trade and political ties between South America and Europe.
-According to explanatory materials published by Paraguay’s Ministry of Foreign Affairs, the agreement links markets representing about 700 million people and
+According to explanatory materials published by Paraguay’s Ministry of Foreign Affairs, the agreement links markets representing about 700 million people and a co

 Viviana Cetola